Top 7 Indoor Trees

 #4 Dragon Tree

-There’s a dragon in the house!
+There's a dragon in the house!
 Dracaena marginata, famously known as The Dragon Tree, gives justice to its name.
-This indoor plant has a beautiful architectural look with leggy ambrosial branches towering upward that support a canopy of rose-shaped spiky foliage.
+This indoor plant has a bulgy, scaly trunk, leggy ambrosial branches towering upward that supports a canopy of rose-shaped foliage array.

-It has solid leaves shaped like a sword, that are often red-tinged, ergo the ‘Dragon’ in the name.
+It has solid leaves shaped like a sword, and flowers that are subsequently succeeded with dripping strands or red-blood berries, ergo the 'Dragon.'

-The Dragon Tree is definitely one of the effortless indoor trees to care for and maintain, plus, it’s slow growing.
-This tree looks amazing both in homes and commercial spaces.
+The Dragon Tree is definitely one of the effortless indoor trees to care for and maintain, plus, it's slow growing.
+If you live in a warm area with exceptionally mild winters, you can also keep this flashy tree by the entry of your commercial space all year!

 #3 Umbrella Tree